Offshore demonstration wind farm

-The European Offshore Wind Deployment Centre (EOWDC) will be located off the coast of Aberdeen, Scotland.
-The project consists of a commercial offshore wind farm (Aberdeen offshore wind farm) with an installed capacity of up to 100MW and associated facilities for research, testing and training.
+The European Offshore Wind Deployment Centre (EOWDC) is located off the coast of Aberdeen, Scotland.
+The project consists of a commercial offshore wind farm (Aberdeen offshore wind farm) with an installed capacity of 93.2MW and associated facilities for research, testing and training.

-The £230m ($349m) project is being developed by the Aberdeen Offshore Wind Farm Ltd (AOWFL) joint venture, which consists of Vattenfall, Technip and the Aberdeen Renewable Energy Group (AREG).
+The £230m ($349m) project is developed by the Aberdeen Offshore Wind Farm Ltd (AOWFL) joint venture, comprising of Vattenfall, Technip and the Aberdeen Renewable Energy Group (AREG).

 The wind project received approval from the Scottish Government in March 2013 after being subject to controversies for more than two years.
-The offshore site investigation work was complete by April 2016, and full offshore construction is expected to begin between late 2017 or early-2018.
+The offshore site investigation work was complete by April 2016, and offshore construction, including 66kV cabling, began in October 2016.

-American billionaire Donald Trump, who is creating the £750m ($1.1bn) Trump International Golf Links resort near the project site, has been trying to block the development of the wind deployment centre since late-2010.
+American billionaire Donald Trump, who created the £750m ($1.1bn) Trump International Golf Links resort near the project site, tried to block the development of the wind deployment centre since late 2010.

-His opposition focuses on the claim that the wind farm will distort the sea view of the resort.
+His opposition focused on the claim that the wind farm would distort the sea view of the resort.

-Mr Trump has also mobilised criticisms over the project, including the allegation that the wind farm's noisy and unsightly turbines will destroy Scotland's natural heritage.
-He also highlighted the objection from the UK Ministry of Defence that the wind farm will affect the operation of military radar.
+Mr Trump also mobilised criticisms over the project, including the allegation that the wind farm’s noisy and unsightly turbines would destroy Scotland’s natural heritage.
+He also highlighted the objection from the UK Ministry of Defence that the wind farm would affect the operation of military radar.
 The ministry, however, later dropped the opposition.